Sighovie/cookbook/README.md

 ### Down Vote
 Just as a user can upvotes a recipe, so also can the user down vote a recipe.
 The down votes are displayed on all detailed view of a recipe near the Up votes.

+### Tests
+test_utils.py is used for the unittest, and all the database functions were tested with expected results.
+A new table is created each time for the test, and afterwards deleted.
+Although one of the tests use a direct access to the production table.

 ### Technologies used
 The site was developed using html / html 5, CSS / CSS 3, Bootstrap, Javascript, Flask, Python3, MySQL, Cloud9, and git/github for version control.
 Also assessible on Heroku.